deis/workflow/src/quickstart/provider/vagrant/install-vagrant.md

-# Installing Deis Workflow
+# Installing Deis Workflow on Vagrant

 ## Check Your Setup

-First check that the `helm` command is available and the version is 0.6 or newer.
+First check that the `helm` command is available and the version is 0.7 or newer.

 ```
 $ helmc --version